agentmodels/agentmodels.org/chapters/5d-joint-inference.md

 The likelihood term on the RHS of this equation is simply the softmax probability that the agent with given parameters chooses $$a_i$$ in state $$s_i$$.
 This equation for inference does not make use of the *delay* indices used by time-inconsistent and Myopic agents.
 This is because the delays figure only in their internal simulations.
 In order to compute the likelihood the agent takes an action, we don't need to keep track of delay values.

-[^bound]: To simplify the presentation, we assume here that one does inference either about whether the agent is Myopic or about whether the agent is Greedy (but not both).
+[^bound]: To simplify the presentation, we assume here that one does inference either about whether the agent is Update-myopic or about whether the agent is Reward-myopic (but not both).
 It's actually straightforward to include both kinds of agents in the hypothesis space and infer both $$C_m$$ and $$C_g$$.

 ## Learning from Procrastinators